basiliscos/dot-files/articles/rotor-v0.14.md

 Sometimes, actors are unique within program and sometimes there are more then one instance of the same actor type.
 To distinguish between them, the address can be appended to the actor identity.
 That is what the second `bool` parameter does in `set_identity(name, append_addr)` method above.

 By default actor identity is something like `actor 0x7fd918016d70` or `supervisor 0x7fd218016d70`.
-The identity feature is available in since [rotor](https://github.com/basiliscos/cpp-rotor) `v0.14`.
+The identity feature is available since [rotor](https://github.com/basiliscos/cpp-rotor) `v0.14`.

 ### Extended Error instead of std::error_code, shutdown reason (v0.14)

-When something bad happen, and proper response cannot be generated, then until `v0.14` response contained `std::error_code`.
+When something bad happens, and a proper response cannot be generated, then until `v0.14` response contained `std::error_code`.
 It serves quite well, but due to hierarchical nature of [rotor](https://github.com/basiliscos/cpp-rotor) it was not enough.
-Consider the case: a supervisor launches two child actors, and one of them fails to initialized.
+Consider the case: a supervisor launches two child actors, and one of them fails to initialize.
 That will cascade supervisor and the second child-actor to do shutdown.
-However, from the context of the second actor and its supervisor it is not clear, why the second child was requested to shutdown, because `std::error_code` just does not contains enough information.
+However, from the context of the second actor and its supervisor it is not clear, why the second child was requested to shutdown, because `std::error_code` just does not contain enough information.

 That's why `rotor::extended_error_t` was introduced.
 It contains `std::error_code`, `std::string` context (which is usually actor identity), and the smart pointer to the next extended error, which caused the current one.
 Now, to the fail of hierarchy of actors can be represented by chain of errors, where shutdown of each actor can be retraced: